 - ‘You must have done something similar in a previous life/it’s your karma’

 - ‘Practice compassion’ (for your abuser)

-The below is a Facebook post by a senior monk and teacher within the NKT, sharing his view on how to cope with abusive behaviour.
+Below is a Facebook post by a senior monk and teacher within the NKT, sharing his view on how to cope with abusive behaviour.
 He suggests that controlling your thoughts by blaming your karma will allow you to avoid suffering from this abusive experience.
-In my opinion he also suggests here that on some level, this woman, deserves to be verbally and emotionally abused based on her previous actions, although I doubt he would admit it.
+In my opinion he also suggests here that on some level, this woman deserves to be verbally and emotionally abused based on her previous actions, although I doubt he would admit it.

 Myself and many other ex-members believe this reflects the NKT’s general attitude towards abusive behaviour: that the fault is with the victim, not the abuser, and the victim’s job is to keep a ‘happy mind’ throughout the abuse.
 Your reaction to the abuse (e.g. anxiety and trauma) is therefore your fault as it is created by your mind, and not the fault of the abuser.

 According to Be Scofield, ‘The Guru Hunter’, in a current podcast series called ‘Toxic Spirituality’ this kind of belief system is ‘a narcissists dream’.
 One anonymous ex-member states ‘Kadampa Buddhism is probably great skills training for narcissists and people on power trips.
 But I don’t think it’s helpful to women like me who are struggling to find their voice and establish personal boundaries’.